iljapanic/webcrashcourse-workshop-1/README.md

 It is up to participants to choose which exercise we will work on in the workshop.

-- **Excercise 1: Personal profile (CV)** - a simple one-pager with basic information about you or a fictional character (prepare a 160x160px profile picture)
+- **Excercise 1: Personal profile (CV)** - a simple one-pager with basic information about you or a fictional character

 - **Excercise 2: Product page** - a simple one-pager for a fake product